Top 7 Ways to Fix Google Slides Not Loading in Chrome

 Open Google Chrome, type chrome://extensions in the address bar at the top, and press Enter.
 Then, use the toggles to turn off all the extensions.

-Restart Chrome after this and check if Google Slides loads fine.
+Restart Google Chrome after this and check if Google Slides loads fine.
 If this solves your problem, you can re-enable your extensions individually to identify the one causing the issue.

-5. Turn Off Hardware Acceleration
+Fix 4: Turn Off Hardware Acceleration

 Hardware acceleration is a nifty feature in Chrome that allows the browser to use your computer’s GPU instead of the CPU to perform graphics-intensive tasks better.
 However, if Google Slides can load photos and videos in your presentations, you can try disabling the hardware acceleration feature in Chrome and see if that works.